awsdocs/aws-doc-sdk-examples/python/cross_service/aurora_rest_lending_library/README.md

   configured as described in the [AWS Tools and SDKs Shared Configuration and Credentials Reference Guide](https://docs.aws.amazon.com/credref/latest/refdocs/creds-config-files.html).
 - Python 3.7 or later
-- Boto3 1.14.47 or later
-- Chalice 1.20.0 or later
-- AWS CLI 1.18.147 or later
-- Requests 2.23.0 or later

-To run unit tests, you'll also need the following packages.

-- PyTest 5.3.5 or later
-- Hypothesis 5.36.0 or later

 ## Cautions